 Those with lymphedema should be wary of beverages that contain alcohol and caffeine, both of which can contribute to dehydration.
 For this reason, coffee and lymphedema do not mix well.

 Although drinking enough water is essential for those with lymphedema, diuretics — also known as water pills — should be avoided.
 Although diuretics may have positive short-term effects by removing the water content of swelling, taking diuretics can worsen lymphedema symptoms in the long-term because the dehydration effect of diuretics leaves a higher concentration of protein mass in the lymph fluid that draws more water to the swollen area as soon as the diuretic wears off.
+However, before stopping taking diuretics, check with your healthcare provider as to what your options are.

 Protein is essential to keeping your body healthy and fully functional.
 When you do not eat enough protein, fluid can seep from your bloodstream into your tissues, making lymphedema worse.
 For this reason, you should work healthy protein from seeds, nuts, eggs, legumes, fish, poultry and tofu into your regular diet.